milonmaze/privacy-terms-observatory/www.zillowgroup.com/zg-privacy-policy.md

 To reduce credit risk and collect debts owed to us;
 To protect the health and safety of us, our customers, or any person; or As otherwise required by applicable law.
+For Zillow’s policy on government and civil requests for information, please see Government and Civil Information Requests.
 Otherwise with Consent or At Your Direction: We may disclose your personal data to certain other third parties or publicly with your consent or direction.
 If you post a comment or review our website or a comment on our social media sites, the information you provide may be displayed publicly online for others to view.

 Choices About Your Data